zkl94/kubernetes-engine-samples/.github/CONTRIBUTING.md

       `google-samples` project, you need to run `terraform init && terraform apply` while in that project (admin permissions required).
     - The images will be of the form `us-docker.pkg.dev/google-samples/containers/gke<image_name>:latest`

+Once the PR is merged, any changes that had been made to the Terraform scripts must be applied to the `google-samples` project. [[Instructions](/terraform/README.md)]